tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 ## RenderPass

+A RenderPass describes each part of the whole graphical processing for an image.
+Well, actually it describes one "pass" which has various "sub-passes", but you can also do multi-pass rendering, and then each pass can have its own sub-passes.
+It's a lot of organization you might need to keep track of, but it lets you be very precise about what happens when.

-A RenderPass describes a whole lot of things.
-It has a backend specific definition so there's no general struct here, not even a trait for them, unfortunately.
+The RenderPass type has a backend specific definition so there's no general struct here, not even a trait for them, unfortunately.
 Instead, you make one with [Device::create_render_pass](https://docs.rs/gfx-hal/0.1.0/gfx_hal/device/trait.Device.html#tymethod.create_render_pass).
 This works a lot like that Submission stuff we had to deal with before, where we'll have lists of stuff that all kinda get piled together.
 We need one